1. Information we may collect from you

-The information you supply or we collect about you may be used by us and our agents for the purposes of claims administration, crime prevention and prosecution of offenders, research, management information, staff training, providing financial services / guidance, public relations and debt administration and recovery.
+The information you supply or we collect about you may also be used by us and our agents for the purposes of claims administration, crime prevention and prosecution of offenders, research, management information, staff training, providing guidance, public relations and or debt administration and recovery.

 We will also use information held about you in the following ways:

 We will use this information:

 - to carry out our obligations arising from any contracts entered into between you and us and to provide you with the information, products and services that you request from us;

 - to provide you with information about other goods and services we offer that are similar to those that you have already enquired about;

 - to notify you about changes to our service;

 - to ensure that content from this website is presented in the most effective manner for you and for your computer.